Earwax: Physiology

-Cerumen is produced in the cartilaginous portion which is the outer third portion of the ear canal.
-It is a mixture of viscous secretions from sebaceous glands and less-viscous ones from modified apocrine sweat glands.
-The primary components of earwax are shed layers of skin, with, on average, 60% of the earwax consisting of keratin, 12–20% saturated and unsaturated long-chain fatty acids, alcohols, squalene and 6–9% cholesterol.
+Cerumen is produced in the cartilaginous outer third portion of the ear canal.
+It is a mixture of secretions from sebaceous glands and less-viscous ones from modified apocrine sweat glands.
+The primary components of both wet and dry earwax are shed layers of skin, with, on average, 60% of the earwax consisting of keratin, 12–20% saturated and unsaturated long-chain fatty acids, alcohols, squalene and 6–9% cholesterol.

 Wet or dry

+There are two genetically-determined types of earwax: the wet type, which is dominant, and the dry type, which is recessive.
+This distinction is caused by a single base change in the "ATP-binding cassette C11 gene".
+Dry-type individuals are homozygous for adenine (AA) whereas wet-type requires at least one guanine (AG or GG).
+Dry earwax is gray or tan and brittle, and is about 20% lipid.
+It has a smaller concentration of lipid and pigment granules than wet earwax.
+Wet earwax is light brown or dark brown and has a viscous and sticky consistency, and is about 50% lipid.
+Wet-type earwax is associated with armpit odor, which is increased by sweat production.